10 useful mirrorless camera Features you might not know about

 By enabling Animal Eye AF in the menu, your camera can distinguish between various animal species, tracking their eyes even in complex environments.

-This level of autofocus performance ensures your wildlife images are consistently sharp, even when shooting fast-moving or unpredictable animals, significantly improving your keeper rate in challenging shooting conditions.
+This level of autofocus performance ensures your wildlife images are consistently sharp, even when shooting fast-moving or unpredictable animals.

 A red kite photographed using Animal Eye Auto Focus.
 Photograph: Matt Garnett, 2023.